-Dr. Hunter Gibson, Associate Professor of Landscape Architecture and Regional & Community Planning
+Dr. Huston Gibson, Associate Professor of Landscape Architecture and Regional & Community Planning

 This is an introductory lecture on regional and community planning.
 This lecture will provide a general overview of planning history, processes, tools, and theories.
 Audiences will be introduced to the profession, a variety of regional and community planning topics, and some of the biggest planning challenges and opportunities facing our regions and communities today.
 Planning is about making great communities happen; find out more at www.planning.org.

 Using Science to Work with Animals: Career Opportunities

 Dr. Barry Bradford, Associate Professor of Animal Science and Industry

 The number of pets in the U.S. continues to increase at dramatic rate, and the population of students entering college with an interest in a career working with animals is also on the rise.
 Most of these students, though, have little idea that there are professionals other than veterinarians who apply science to the goal of raising healthy animals.
 The goal of this presentation will be to give students a broader perspective of the many science-based careers options that exist for animal lovers.